This one creative exercise can bring diversity of thought to your work

 The results

 We have them vote on each article, because outside of school, there’s no safety net.
 You will be in situations large and small in which you have to take a stance, whether that’s to confront a practice you think is unethical or to keep modifying and adjusting your own behavior as both you and your context changes.
-We’re trying to help people bridge from ethics in the abstract to ethics as a practice.
+We’re trying to help people bridge from ethics in the abstract to ethics as a practice.”

 Excerpted with permission from Creative Acts for Curious People: How to Think, Create, and Lead in Unconventional Ways by Sarah Stein Greenberg and the Stanford d.school, featuring the work of Stuart Coulson, copyright © 2021.
 Published by Ten Speed Press, an imprint of Penguin Random House.